oa-333/elog/README.md

     ELog Configuration CLI:

     q/quit/exit:     exit from the cli
+    list:            lists all ELog services registered at redis cluster
     connect:         connect to an ELog configuration service
     disconnect:      disconnect from an ELog configuration service
     query-log-level: queries for the log levels in the connected target process
     set-log-level:   configures the log levels for the connected target process
     help:            prints this help screen

+    // list all configuration services of all connected ELog processes
+    <elog_cli> $ list

+    192.168.1.163:45215 elog_bench_app
+    192.168.1.104:51394 elog_bench_app

-    // connect to a process on the local host that uses ELog
+    // connect to a process that uses ELog
     // the host/port details are of the ELog's remote configuration service
-    <elog-cli> $ connect 127.0.0.1:6789
+    <elog-cli> $ connect 192.168.1.163:45215

     // query for log levels, restrict query result by regular expression
     <elog-cli> $ query-log-level test.logger.*